Total: 74 (last updated 1 August)

 - Bibaa Henry, a 46-year-old social worker, was found dead with her younger sister in the park (see above).
 Nicole and Bibaa were among a group of around 10 people who congregated in the park from around 7pm on 5 June to celebrate Bibaa’s birthday.
 The other guests left by 12.30am on 5 June and the two sisters stayed in the park taking pictures, dancing and listening to music until at least 1.13am.
 However they did not answer phone calls from around 2.30am.
 They were both reported as missing to police late on 6 June when they did not return home.
 Their phones were discovered in a pond some distance away from the bodies.
 Their parents said in a statement: “The greatest fear of any parent is that they will outlive their children.
 What makes our situation unique is that two adored sisters were murdered together on the same night.
 The grief we feel is palpable, our beautiful and talented daughters gone.
 Although there was a large age gap between them they shared a lot of the same interests.
 They were both very much interested in the Arts.
 Bibaa a hardworking professional was an exceptional Senior Social Worker and a passionate advocate for safeguarding vulnerable children and families.
 Before qualifying, and to earn some extra cash, she would transport disabled children to their activities.
 At her side in a car seat she would have our granddaughter who was only a couple of months old.
 Her passengers loved them both, she knew all their names and Bibaa would have them singing as they drove along.
 Bibaa loved her family and she was proud of her parents’ gifts and talents.
 Bibaa’s father, Herman having been a former ABA Featherweight Champion and businessman setting up his own building contracting company.
 She admired my moving from office agency work to training to be a teacher and then to train later for the priesthood.
 Bibaa was just barely five foot but she had the heart of a lion and a smile that would put Blackpool illuminations to shame.
 Nicole being the youngest of three sisters was a joy from the moment she entered this world.
 Nicole saw beauty in everything; she had a very calm and positive attitude towards most things in life.
 She was a strong advocate for humanitarian causes and saving our planet.
 Her father Christopher and I would laugh together agreeing Nicole was a child of the 60s.
 She was an amazing photographer, actor and singer.
 Her speaking voice was silky smooth.
 Her voice teacher at school had said she should do radio or TV presenting.
 Friends and family all agree she was beautiful both inside and out.
 Nicole was incredibly laidback and very approachable.
 Nowadays we would be referred to as a ‘Blended Family’ but that is not how we see ourselves.
 It is not something we would be happy to be said of us.
 Bibaa and Nicole were sisters whose untimely deaths we will spend the rest of our lives trying to come to terms with.
 The tributes for our girls keep flooding in; it has been comforting, heart-breaking and at times overwhelming.
 Faith and prayer is keeping us going.
 I’m not sure how we’d get through this without it.
 The pain we feel as a family is so deep no words can express how we are feeling.
 This has had a devastating impact on our lives and each day gets worse to think our daughters, Bibaa and Nicole, are not with us and that they have been brutally killed by someone.”

 - Alexander Kareem, 20, was shot in the chest and abdomen in Askew Road, Shepherds Bush, at around 12.40am on 8 June.
 He was pronounced dead at the scene at 1.26am.
 Police said he was walking home from a local convenience store when he was attacked in what is believed to be a case of mistaken identity.
-Detectives are appealing for witnesses who saw a white Range Rover which was later found burnt out in Ascott Avenue, Ealing, at 1.05am.
+Detectives are appealing for witnesses who saw a white Range Rover which drove away from the scene and was later found burnt out in Ascott Avenue, Ealing, at 1.05am.
 Detective Chief Inspector Wayne Jolley, said: “All lines of inquiry point to this being a tragic case of mistaken identity.
 Alexander did nothing wrong that night, he simply left a convenience store.
 The people who did this must be brought to justice, they ruthlessly shot down an innocent man in the street with no care of the consequences.
 We continue to urge anyone with information to come forward.
 These people do not deserve your protection, they set out to cause harm.”
 A £10,000 reward for information is being offered by Crimestoppers.
 Alexander’s family said in a statement: “Alex was a loving and caring boy who was loved by so many.
 He was so enthusiastic about what he did, he loved IT and computers.
 He loved to see is friends, like any other young boy.
 “His life was tragically cut short by such a senseless act of violence which no one should ever have to endure.
 He will never have the ability to grow up and live the life we all can, he had plans to go to university in September.
 We are truly heartbroken at the loss.
 We want anyone who has any information to come forward.
 We were not there to help Alex in his last moments but we can help him now, as can you, the public.
 He was so loved and we will miss him for ever.”

 - Mihai Gae, 48, was found with stab injuries at a house in Waldegrave Road, Turnpike Lane, Haringey, at around 11.58pm on 13 June.
 He died on the way to hospital at 1am on 14 June.
 A postmortem gave the cause of death as a stab wound to the neck.
 Marian Anghel, a 42-year-old Romanian national living at the address, was charged with murder.